herbertli/Gravitational_Voronoi/README.md

 If you wish to write your own client, please follow the server-client communication protocol:

-1. Connect to server.
-Your client should connect to the server by sending your team name as a string to the server.
+1. Connect your client to the server.

 2. Receive game information.
-After every client has successfully connected to the server, the server sends out a string `"<number-of-players> <number-of-stones>"` to each client.
-The string is delimited by a space.
+After connecting your client to the server, you should receive the game information from the server in the format of `"<number-of-players> <number-of-stones>\n"`.
+The string is delimited by a space and ends with a new line character.

-3. Receive game updates.
-After the initial broadcast, a client will only receive a game update message from the server when it is that client's turn.
-The game update message is again a string delimited by spaces.
-The first entry indicates if the game is over (`0` for game over, `1` otherwise).
-The second entry indicates the number of moves that have been played so far, counting all players.
-Finally, the moves themselves appear at the end of the string, and each move is represented by 3 entries - the row of the move, the column of the move, and the player that plays that move.
+3. Send team name.
+After receiving the game information, you should send your team name to the server as a string.

+4. Receive game updates.
+Your client will receive an update from the server when it is your turn.
+The update consists of three parts.
+⋅⋅1.
+Game over flag.
+The flag is set to `1` when the game is over, and `0` otherwise ⋅⋅2.
+Scores.
+Say there are N players.
+Then there will be N numbers, representing the score from player 1 to player N.
+⋅⋅3.
+New moves.
+These are the moves that have been played after you played your last move.
+Each move consists of three numbers: the row of the move, the column of the move, and the player than made the move.
+The moves are ordered in the order in which they were played.
+Notice that every number in the game update is separated by a space, and at the very end there will be a new line character.
+The following represents what a general game update looks like.
+Note that the move row and move columns are **0-indexed**, and move players are **1-indexed**.
 ```
-"<game-over> <number-of-moves-so-far> <move1-row> <move1-col> <move1-player> <move2-row> <move2-col> <move2-player> ..."
+"<game-over-flag> <score1> <score2> ... <move1-row> <move1-col> <move1-player> <move2-row> <move2-col> <move2-player> ...\n"
 ```

-Note: for each move, the move row and move column is 0-indexed, while the move player is 1-indexed.
+Note: for each move, the move row and move column are 0-indexed, while the move player is 1-indexed.

-4. Send move to server.
-After receiving an update from the server, the client should send a move to the server if the game is not over yet.
-The move is simply a string `"<move_row> <move_col>"` - row and column of the move separated by a space.
+5. Send move to server.
+After receiving a game update from the server, your client should finish your turn by sending a move to the server.
+The move should simply be a string `"<move_row> <move_col>"` - row and column of the move separated by a space.

 ## Running the game without display

-To run the game without the display, simply run the server with:
+To run the game without the display, run the server with:

 ```
 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port>
 ```

-and run each client with:
+and run each client with (if you are using the client provided here):

 ```
 python3 voronoi_client.py <server-ip> <port>
 ```

-or run your client.

 Finally, press `<Enter>` in the server terminal to start the game.